← More articles in Cold Email

 Start by defining your ideal client profile.
 What industry are they in?
 How big is their team?
 What specific challenges do they face that your consultation addresses?
 For instance, if you help businesses secure financing, you might target companies in growth phases, those recently funded, or businesses showing signs of expansion.

 Once you've nailed down the profile, it's time to build your list.
-LinkedIn Sales Navigator is a goldmine for B2B prospecting.
-You can filter by company size, job title, location, and even recent activity like job changes or company growth.
-Tools like Apollo, ZoomInfo, or even good old-fashioned research can fill in the gaps.
+LinkedIn Sales Navigator remains the gold standard for B2B prospecting in 2026, letting you filter by company size, job title, location, and recent activity like job changes or company growth.

 Verify your email addresses before sending.
-Nothing tanks your deliverability faster than bouncing emails.
-Use verification tools to clean your list and keep your sender reputation intact.
+Bounced emails tank your deliverability faster than almost anything else.
+Use verification services like NeverBounce or ZeroBounce to clean your list and protect your sender reputation.

 Best Cold Email Subject Lines for Consultation Offers